The Weekender

-OUR TAKE: A WEEKEND WITH HOUSTON
+OUR TAKE: A Weekend With Houston

 For those who missed our announcement earlier this week, the legendary Houston Person will be sailing on The Jazz Cruise ’25.
 Sidelined by exhaustion, Houston was not able to sail on The Jazz Cruise ’24, marking the first time in the history of the cruise that we sailed without him.
 So, the upcoming 25th Anniversary sailing of The Jazz Cruise will be a celebration of the program as well as a homecoming for him.